Wake Forest University Department of Counseling

 Course Description

-The purpose of this course is to provide students with an understanding of and experience using the DSM-5-TR to diagnose for mental health disorders.
+The purpose of this course is to provide students with an understanding of and experience using the DSM-5-TR to diagnose mental health disorders.
 Additionally, students will be provided a framework for developing treatment plans for clients.
 Additional factors (e.g., culture and diversity, neurobiology, development, wellness, & professional identity) that are relevant to mental health, diagnosis, and treatment planning will also be incorporated into learning activities.
 The course will combine reading of the required texts, elective books, journal articles and other selected publications, lectures, discussions, small group activities, and use of various audiovisual media to help students learn and assimilate the key principles in the described areas of instruction necessary to successfully complete the Master’s in Counseling program and practice as professional mental health or school counselor.

 Course Objectives